 It hardly comes as a surprise that skin changes over time.
 Skin texture looks different, the skin may lose firmness, and consequently, makeup sets and looks different.
 For lifelong makeup lovers, this can be difficult to understand as well as to solve!
 We have some helpful wisdom to share about makeup for mature skin, that hopefully will help you keep your makeup as beautiful as always.
 All you need is to understand what’s changing, as well as to learn a few tips and techniques to embellish mature skin with makeup.

 1. Apply a thin layer of foundation to prevent it from settling onto lines

 Let’s talk foundation.
 That’s probably the makeup step that makes for the number one question about makeup for mature skin.
 Usually, with the passage of time, the skin gets dryer, less oily, and the texture is less even.
 All of these skin features get further accentuated with heavily textured foundations, so that’s what you should run away from.
-Look for lightweight makeup formulas, or hybrids between skincare and makeup, like serum foundations.
+Look for lightweight makeup formulas, or hybrids between skincare and makeup, like BB creams or serum foundations.
 Equally important, opt for light to medium coverage, and avoid extremely matte formulations.
 As for blending, you may go with your favorite application technique, whether it is brush, finger, or sponge application.
 The important thing is to blend it nice and thin!